 - 2016 – The Abercrombie Building is opened by The Hon.
 Gladys Berejiklian MP, Treasurer of NSW and Minister for Industrial Relations, and Deputy Liberal Leader

 - Since 2004: Awarded dual AACSB accreditation from the Association to Advance Collegiate Schools of Business for our business and accounting programs.
 We are the only business school in Australia and one of only nine in the Asia-Pacific region with this dual accreditation.

 - Since 2004: Awarded EQUIS accreditation through the European Foundation for Management Development (EFMD).

-- Since 2005: Awarded Joint CPA Australia and Institute of Chartered Accountants in Australia (ICAA) accreditation for our accounting programs.
+- Since 2005: Awarded the Joint CPA Australia and Chartered Accountants Australia and New Zealand (CAANZ) accreditation for our accounting programs.

 - In 2004 we co-founded the Association of Asia Pacific Business Schools (AAPBS).

 - In 2006 we became the only Australian business school to be admitted to CEMS, the Global Alliance in Management Education (formerly the Community of European Management Schools), achieving full academic membership in 2009.

 - With over 50 distinguished exchange partner institutions from around the world, the Business School offers an extensive range of exchange opportunities to its students and staff members.